pingcap/docs-cn/replicate-data-to-kafka.md

 ---
-title: Replicate data from TiDB to Kafka
+title: Replicate data from TiDB to Apache Kafka
-summary: Learn how to replicate data from TiDB to Kafka
+summary: Learn how to replicate data from TiDB to Apache Kafka
 ---

-# Replicate Data from TiDB to Kafka
+# Replicate Data from TiDB to Apache Kafka

-This document describes how to replicate data from TiDB to Kafka by using [TiCDC](/ticdc/ticdc-overview.md), which includes the following steps:
+This document describes how to replicate data from TiDB to Apache Kafka by using [TiCDC](/ticdc/ticdc-overview.md), which includes the following steps:

 - Deploy a TiCDC cluster and a Kafka cluster.
 - Create a changefeed with Kafka as the sink.